maekawataiki/sample-agentcore-gateway-claude-code/README.md

 ### Why the OAuth Proxy (API Gateway) is needed

+MCP clients (Claude Code, VS Code Copilot, etc.) expect standard OAuth endpoints at the MCP server URL — specifically RFC 9728 Protected Resource Metadata (`/.well-known/oauth-protected-resource`), `/authorize`, and `/token` — to authenticate via the OAuth authorization code flow.

-Claude Code's MCP client expects standard OAuth endpoints (`/.well-known/oauth-protected-resource`, `/authorize`, `/token`) at the MCP server URL.
-AgentCore Gateway validates incoming JWTs but does not act as an OAuth Authorization Server itself.
+AgentCore Gateway validates incoming JWTs via CUSTOM_JWT auth (Cognito JWKS) but does not act as an OAuth Authorization Server itself — it does not serve these endpoints.

 The OAuth Proxy (Lambda behind API Gateway HTTP API) bridges this gap:

-1. **OAuth facade** — Serves RFC 9728 metadata and proxies `/authorize` + `/token` to Cognito, so Claude Code sees a spec-compliant OAuth server at the MCP URL
+1. **OAuth Authorization Server facade** — Serves its own RFC 9728 metadata (the `resource` identifier must match the URL the client connects to — the proxy URL, not the underlying Gateway URL) and proxies `/authorize` + `/token` to Cognito
 2. **MCP forwarding** — Forwards MCP requests to AgentCore Gateway with the Cognito JWT attached
 3. **3LO callback handling** — Receives the OAuth callback after user consent (GitHub / Notion), calls `CompleteResourceTokenAuth` to bind the token to the user's identity